 (Pictures- 1. the last half-mile of the Angel's landing trail.
 The trail goes straight up the spine of the rock wall in the left half of the picture.

-ing a break on the trail.
+2. BBD taking a break on the trail.
 That's an eight-hundred foot drop, by the way, just below him.

 3. A typical portion of the trail.
 Thank goodness for the chain!

-h the hike.
+4. Me at the top.
+The view is so worth the hike.
 Hey, just the hike is worth the hike!

-5. The view I am facing in the previous pic
+5. The view I am facing in the previous pic.

 Day 2- Weeping rock, Emerald pools, Lake Powell